LogoLogo

 March 14, 2012.
 We know Sloop du Jour was Sam Jones' Julep in Fenwick, CT, bought by him in the late 1960's.
 Up until now we did not know where Julep came from, and did not know how old she was - no hull #.

-New DFI analysis, not yet published, indicates that Don Haydon sold his Dionis, O'Day #21, to a man from Fenwick in the late 1960s.
+New DFI analysis indicates that Don Haydon sold his Dionis, O'Day #21, to a man from Fenwick in the late 1960s.
 Fenwick, a borough of Old Saybrook, CT, the smallest borough in the state of Connecticut, is located on Long Island Sound at the western side of the CT River.
 It had a 2000 census population of 52 and a very nice golf course.
 A famous resident of this borough was Katherine Heburn.
 As we are confident that only one Dolphin could have entered the tiny Fenwick community in the late 1960s (Sam Jones would certainly have known about it if there 2 Dolphins there!) we feel that Dionis must, therefore, be Julep.

 1